BenTYC/Rshell/README.md

 * Redirection does not work for standard error (ie: 2>, &>)
 * Not all functionalities are directly the same as the bash script

-Task Distribution
----

-BenTYC complete:
-Task 2: Input redirection (For commands contain "<", 20%);
-Task 3: output redirection (For commands contain ">" and ">>", 20%);
-Task 4: Piping (25%)
-total: 65%

-noahchristensen complete:
-Task 1: Github Setup (10%)
-Task 5: construct test scripts (enough test cases, 15%) Task 6: construct json and README files, and git commit (that means, all the works meaned from the part "Submission" to "Coding Conventions" in assignment 3 description)(10%)
-total: 35%